brianemery/tw5_server/README.md

   Brian Emery, August 2021

-* Fixed a trailing slash bug when serving a single TW file directly, expanded on the instructions, and added an example NGINX proxy configuration block.
+* Fixed a trailing slash bug when serving a single TW file directly, expanded on the instructions, and added an example NGINX proxy configuration and a systemd service.

   Stanimir Djevelekov, December 2021